Your 9-12 month old baby

 You have likely your period back.
 It may be lighter or heavier than normal or irregular.
 Don’t worry.
 It is your body is still recovering.

 Tip: “My baby started walking at 10 months.
-Once I was sure that he could stand on his feet, we spent a lot of time practicing.
-I used his favorite toy to lure him into finally taking that first step,” says Pauline Kubo whose son is now 12 months old.
+Once I was sure that he could stand on his feet, we spent a lot of time practising.
+I used his favourite toy to lure him into finally taking that first step,” says Pauline Kubo whose son is now 12 months old.